 I haven’t visited Pause & Play in a while, mainly because it’s no substitute for ICE magazine.
 I did, however, find a particularly interesting entry.
 This past Tuesday (Aug.
 14) marked the release of Floratone, a collaboration involving guitarist Bill Frisell, electronics whiz Tucker Martine, producer Lee Townsend and drummer Matt Chamberlain.

+It’s useless playing six degrees of separation with 3/4 of this group, because they all work within one degree of each other.
+Townsend has produced many of Frisell’s solo albums.
+Martine has worked with keyboardist Wayne Horvitz, who has also produced Frisell.
+Oh, and both Horvitz and Frisell were in John Zorn’s Naked City.
 The only wild card is Chamberlain, the former drummer of Soundgarden Pearl Jam.
 How would a grunge rocker end up with these cats?
 Easy — Frisell and Chamberlain live in the same city, Seattle.
 (As noted in comments, the former drummer of Soundgarden is Matt Cameron.
 Matt Chamberlain worked with Pearl Jam and Edie Brickell & the New Bohemians.
 It would be interesting to see whether a drummer like Cameron could play with Frisell, et al.)

 Visit the Floratone web site over at Blue Note Records, and an embedded audio selection of the title track starts up.
 I usually hate autoplaying Flash, but in this case, it’s very much welcome.
 Martine created some haunting textures in Horvitz’s 4+1 Ensemble, and it’s those flourishes which drive the track.
 Frisell’s own music isn’t usually anchored to a strict beat, and it sounds like Chamberlain is forcing him into a steady pace (at least on the 30-second iTunes clips.)
 I’m interested to see how this album turns out.